dmbarbour/glas/docs/GlasDesign.md

 #### Bracketed Effects?
 Reject.

 Bracketing currently requires explicit commands to modify state around an operation, i.e. `seq:[StartEff, Operation, StopEff]`.
 This is error prone, though it can be mitigated by language modules that abstract over the pattern.
-It's tempting to build this pattern into the Glas program model.
-But with retrospect, I don't want to extend Glas program model only to support patterns.
+It's tempting to build this pattern into the glas program model.
+But with retrospect, I don't want to extend glas program model only to support patterns.
 That's the responsibility of the language layer.

 ### Database Modules